 Along the way, Tulane set 11 team or individual single season and career records and four golfers completed the year ranked among Golfstat.com's Top-100.
 For his efforts, Pratt was named the 2013 Conference USA and Louisiana Golf Coach of the Year.

 Prior to his tenure at Tulane, Pratt spent three seasons as an assistant coach with Tennessee, helping the Lady Vols make three consecutive NCAA Championship appearances and win four regular season tournament titles.

 Pratt's own professional experience on the links includes four years on the Nationwide Tour (2004-07) where he compiled five Top-10 finishes and came in runner-up at the 2005 Xerox Classic.
 Additionally, he was the 2004 and 2005 Tennessee State Open Champion, the 2004 Tennessee State Amateur Champion and appeared in the U.S. Amateur Championship (2000, 2001, 2002, 2003) and the 2004 British Amateur Championship.

 A native of Bartlett, Tenn., Pratt played collegiately at Tennessee from 1999-03, lettering all four years, and competed in the 2000 and 2003 NCAA Championship, earned All-SEC Second Team honors in 2002 and was named an All-American Academic three times.
 He received his undergraduate degree in sports management in 2004.

-Pratt and his wife, Sara Buff, are the parents of two sons: Cooper, 2, and Weston, born May 2, 2013.
+Pratt and his wife, Sara Buff, are the parents of two sons, Cooper and Weston, and two daughters, Grace and Charlee.